-Unfortunately, Alabama’s process for submitting your Business Privilege Tax Return and Annual Report forms and associated documentation is thoroughly old-school.
-You’ll need to send in all the documentation by mail to the Alabama Department of Revenue.
+Alabama’s process for submitting your Business Privilege Tax Return and Annual Report forms and associated documentation can be submitted online or by mail to the Alabama Department of Revenue.

-Importantly, the address you send your filing to will depend on whether you include a check for the amount of business privilege tax you owe.
-You can choose to include this payment with your forms or submit the forms and pay separately using the Department of Revenue’s online payment system.
+You can choose to include the business privilege tax with your forms or submit the forms and pay separately using the Department of Revenue’s online payment system.

 If you do choose to include payment, provide the following with your filing:

-You can send these items and all your forms to the following address:
+You can send these items and all your forms to the Alabama Department of Revenue.